emilyforst/emilyforst.github.io/_posts/2017-10-31-recursion-part-5.md

 ### Binary Search Tree Node Insertion

 Let's write a binary search tree class and give it an insert method.
+Let's begin with a class that creates an instance with a value, a left child, and a right child.

 {% highlight js %}
 class BinarySearchTree {